Consensys/docs-template/docs/create/repo-structure.md

 Used by CSpell in the `.cspell.json` configuration file with additional project words that should not be flagged as misspelling when linting.
-Please add your project words here periodically as this is the master file that all repositories use.

 ## 📄 `sidebars.js`